mdcdi1315/MP.DN-WINDOWS/Abstractions/MP/Serialization/README.md

 -> Perform concurrent read and write operations on the same object type at the same instance, at the same time.

+-> The ability to deserialize from one format and serialize into another

 -> And all these, into a single instance of a `SerializationManager` class.

 This API will be later used for all those files that are config files